OldFartingPhysicist/PocketPOD/README.md

 I have developped two program for RP250 and I will combine them together.

 Program A
 1. Pure Data running on Raspberry Pi connected to my hardwired interface.
-(DIY Pedal board interface, 10 buttons and LEDs, 7 onboard + 1 pedal potentioneters).
+(DIY Pedal board interface, 10 buttons and LEDs, 7 onboard + 1 pedal potentiometers).
 2. Still developing Looper function in this part.
 I have discovered how to make a clickless looper with the help of another project. (https://guitarextended.wordpress.com/2013/08/05/making-a-looper-with-pure-data/) Thanks to its developer!
 It is a great information about how PD records sound and it is also a briliant description why PD made some clickes while overdubbing.

 Program B